 Exceptional circumstances applications for selective deferral must be submitted in advance of the assessment deadline to enable your School to reach a decision in a timely manner.
 Your School may set a specific deadline for the receipt of selective deferral applications so please check this when discussing your options with your Adviser of Studies.

-You are permitted to self-certify for COVID-19 related personal circumstances, up to a maximum of 14 days.
+You are permitted to self-certify for COVID-19 related personal circumstances, including for the selective deferral of assessments.
+For extensions to continuous assessment/coursework deadlines, you can self-certify for up to a maximum of 14 days.
 If you are impacted beyond this period, evidence of your circumstances may be required.

-The table below provides an overview of how the Exceptional Circumstances process has been designed to support you if your assessment has been impacted by COVID-19:
+The COVID-19 Scenarios Table provides an overview of how the Exceptional Circumstances has been designed to support you if your assessment has been impacted by COVID-19.

 I feel my ability to complete assessments has been impacted by exceptional circumstances.
 Should I submit anyway?